joelouthan/Theologicus/src/genesis/genesis07-1-10.md

 Not your fame, not your power, not your might, not your riches, not in the things you did--only by trusting Christ, repenting of sin, and obeying God will you see protection from his wrath.

->Matthew 11:28-30 (CSB) “Come to me, all of you who are weary and burdened, and I will give you rest.
-29 Take up my yoke and learn from me, because I am lowly and humble in heart, and you will find rest for your souls.
-30 For my yoke is easy and my burden is light.”
+>Matthew 11:28-30 (CSB) “Come to me, all of you who are weary and burdened, and I will give you rest.Take up my yoke and learn from me, because I am lowly and humble in heart, and you will find rest for your souls.For my yoke is easy and my burden is light.”

 Come through the narrow gate.